ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/_index.md

     "linkTitle": "Components",
     "weight":"15",
     "date": "2019-09-17",
-    "description": "Learn more about the components in the AMPLIFY API Management solution and how they can be integrated with the platform."
+    "description": "Learn more about the components in the Amplify API Management solution and how they can be integrated with the platform."
 }